 Based upon data provided by Natural Resources Conservation Science, the soils on the original tract of the Hedgehog Mountain property consist of Hollis, Buxton, Belgrade and Suffield soils.
+See the attached "Highly Erodible Soils in Cumberland County and Parts of Oxford County, Maine" for information about the erodible soils found on the property and detailed below.

 Hollis soils cover approximately 30% of the site, primarily on the higher elevations of Hedgehog Mountain between elevation of 180 and 308 feet.
 These soils are shallow, somewhat excessively drained, gently sloping to steep, and moderately course textured with several rock outcrops.
-Depth to bedrock is about 14 inches or less.
+These soils are considered highly erodible by the United States Department of Agriculture, with exposed bedrock near the summit of Hedgehog along the Summit Trail and thin soil cover elsewhere between 6-14 inches or less.
+See the attached "Highly Erodible Soils in Cumberland County and Parts of Oxford County, Maine", for information about erosion and its impacts.

 Buxton soils cover approximately 20% of the site and are moderately to somewhat poorly drained with depth to bedrock five feet or greater.
-These soils are sensitive to erosion, part because of a seasonal high-water table and frost action.
+These soils are sensitive to erosion, in part because of a seasonal high-water table and frost action.